10 Apr 2024

 Queensland has so much to lose from inaction on climate and so much to gain as the world decarbonises.

-By investing in renewable energy now we can reduce the worst impacts of climate change and create thousands of new jobs.
-The path to a net zero economy will not only benefit our environment but also our economy.
+By investing in renewable energy now we can reduce the worst impacts of global heating and create thousands of new jobs.
+The path to a net-zero economy will not only benefit our environment but also our economy.

-Tackling climate change faster and being part of the global economic transformation will generate prosperity as the world shifts to net zero and seeks our clean, zero carbon Queensland products.
+Tackling global heating faster and being part of the global economic transformation will generate prosperity as the world shifts to net-zero and seeks our clean, zero carbon Queensland products.

 Premier Steven Miles has announced sensible climate action to be legislated in two Bills later this month.